Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Preliminaries

-The colored 2d-min heap of $A$ (denoted by $\cMin{}(A)$)~\cite{DBLP:journals/tcs/Fischer11} is $\Min{}(A)$ where each node is colored \textit{red} or \textit{blue} as follows.
-The node $i$ in $\cMin{}(A)$ is colored red if and only if $i$ is not the leftmost child of its parent node, and $A[i] \neq A[j]$, where the node $j$ is the node $i$'s immediate left sibling.
+\textbf{Colored 2d min-heap and max-heap. } The colored 2d-min heap of $A$ (denoted by $\cMin{}(A)$)~\cite{DBLP:journals/tcs/Fischer11} is $\Min{}(A)$ where each node is colored \textit{red} or \textit{blue} as follows.
+The node $i$ in $\cMin{}(A)$ is colored red if and only if $i$ is not the leftmost child of its parent node, and $A[i] \neq A[j]$, where the node $j$ is $i$'s immediate left sibling.
 Otherwise, the node $i$ is colored blue.
 One can also define the colored 2d-max heap on $A$ (denoted by $\cMax{}(A)$) analogously (see Figure~\ref{fig:cminheap} for an example).
 The following lemma says that we can obtain the color of some nodes in $\cMin{}(A)$ from their tree structures.

-\begin{lemma} For any node $i$ in $\cMin{}(A)$, the following holds: \begin{enumerate}[(a)] \item If the node $i$ is the leftmost child of its parent node, the color of the node $i$ is always blue. \item If $A$ has no two consecutive equal elements, the color of the node $i$ is always red if its immediate left sibling is a leaf node. \end{enumerate} \end{lemma} \begin{proof} (a) is directly proved from the definition of $\cMin{}(A)$.
+\begin{lemma} For any node $i$ in $\cMin{}(A)$, the following holds: \begin{enumerate}[(a)] \item If the node $i$ is the leftmost child of its parent node, the color of the node $i$ is always blue. \item If $A$ has no two consecutive equal elements, the color of the node $i$ is always red if its immediate left sibling is a leaf node. \end{enumerate} \begin{proof} (a) is directly proved from the definition of $\cMin{}(A)$.
 Also, if the immediate left sibling $j$ of the node $i$ is a leaf node, $j$ is equal to $i-1$ (note that the preorder traversal of $\cMin{}(A)$ visits the node $i$ immediately after visiting the node $j$).
-Thus, if $A$ has no consecutive equal elements, the color of the node $i$ is red.
+Thus, if $A$ has no consecutive equal elements, the color of the node $i$ is red. \end{proof} \end{lemma}